-I also had to figure out if the name is Apulia or Puglia.
+First, we had to figure out if the name is Apulia or Puglia.
 So, to clear this up for everyone, Apulia is the ancient name of the region, coming from Greek meaning “those who live on the other side of the Adriatic Sea.”
 Puglia is the modern-Italian name of the region and is used today.

-Frisella is one of Puglia’s most famous foods.
+Frisella is one of Puglia’s most famous food.
 It is this amazing, crunchy, very dry bread normally baked in a stone oven and sometimes has a hole in the middle.
 These little crunchy breads have been around forever and are best when served with tomatoes and basil with some olive oil.
 I love it served like bruschetta, but the locals eat it dipped in salty water to give it some more flavor and soften it up.

-Taralli are these little crunchy bites and are Southern Italy’s answer to crackers.
+These little crunchy bites and are Southern Italy’s answer to crackers.
 They are small and circular and eaten as a snack.
 You can eat them sweet glazed in sugar or savory with garlic, black pepper, or chili (my favorite.)
 They are super versatile and easy to eat on the go while wandering about!
 I fell in love with them when we were there; the spicy chili kind, of course.

-Focaccia ripiena, or an Italian sandwich made of fresh ingredients on focaccia bread, rocks!
+Basically an Italian sandwich made of fresh ingredients on focaccia bread, rocks!
 I love these things!
 Of course, when they are stuffed with mozzarella, parma, and veggies, well, I just have to yell “Fantastico!”

 Pizzettes are basically miniature pizzas topped with fresh cherry tomatoes and cheese.
 You can find it with a variety of toppings, just like full-size pizza.
 Sometimes, instead of tradition pizza dough, they are made with flat bread.
 These are considered street food and easy to eat on the go.
 My kids love these and eat them like popcorn!
 Watch out – they can be addicting.